 - ✓ Plying of transport/construction vehicles, pumping machines, use of portable generators, mechanical machinery such as cranes, riveting machines, hammering etc. - ✓ There will be an increase in noise levels in areas situated close to the road due to movement of trucks and construction activities.
-Temporary impacts may especially be felt at educational facilities like schools/colleges, hospitals, cultural/religious centers including all religious institutions in the pipelaying areas. - ✓ The increase in noise levels may thus be a major concern at SPS-B, since it is located close to habitation (not beyond 0.5 km) and hospitals/nursing homes are nearby. - ✓ Increase of noise level at night may produce disturbances, causing sleeplessness in people in the vicinity of the site in case construction activity is extended into the night hours. - ✓ Since the activities are for shorter duration hence the magnitude of impact is Moderate in nature.
+Temporary impacts may especially be felt at educational facilities like schools/colleges, hospitals, cultural/religious centers including all religious institutions in the pipelaying areas. - ✓ The increase in noise levels may thus be a major concern at SPS-A and APS-2, since it is located close to habitation. - ✓ Increase of noise level at night may produce disturbances, causing sleeplessness in people in the vicinity of the site in case construction activity is extended into the night hours. - ✓ Since the activities are for shorter duration hence the magnitude of impact is Moderate in nature.